top of page

 Fauna

-We hope that Jubilee Meadow will not be just a picturesque sight; but also an area for the community of Thornham to enjoy.
-Efforts to preserve meadows such as ours continue, ensuring that natural habitats remain a sanctuary for plants, birds and butterfies.
-It is our hope and aspiration that, as time goes by,Thornham's meadow will be a refuge for wildlife, offering a glimpse into the wonders of the natural world.
+We hope that Jubilee Meadow will be an area for the community of Thornham to enjoy.
+Efforts to preserve meadows continue, ensuring that natural habitats remain a sanctuary for wildlife.
+It is our hope that, as time goes by,Thornham's meadow will offer a glimpse into the wonders of the natural world.

 Birds

-Over the past 12 months, we have started to build up a picture of birds are already present on Jubilee Meadow.
-These have been casual observations rather than serious birding, but have produced a list of more than 65 species so far.
+We have started to build up a picture of birds present on Jubilee Meadow.
+These have produced a list of 65 species so far.
 As well as the regular residents, there have been some more interesting sightings.

-Marsh harriers have been regular visitors, joined more recently by Common buzzards, while the Red kite, which was a mega rarity only a few years ago, now puts in a regular appearance.
+Marsh Harriers have been regular visitors, joined more recently by Common Buzzards, while the Red Kite, which was a rarity , now puts in a regular appearance.
 Thanks to the generosity of our supporters, we have installed more than 30 tit nest boxes and two barn owl boxes.
-In 2024, 15 pairs of blue tits used the nest boxes, a big increase on our first year.
-The Barn owl has been seen hunting on the meadow but has not, as yet, used the owl box , but a pair of kestrels successfully bred three young in 2024..
+In 2024, 15 pairs of blue tits used the nest boxes.
+The Barn owl has been seen hunting on the meadow but has not, as yet, used the owl box , but a pair of kestrels successfully bred in 2024.

-Late summer sees large flocks of House Martins, Swallows and their young, busily feeding on insects before setting off to Africa.
-After the Swallows go, large flocks of Pied Wagtails, sometimes in their hundreds, take their place.
-Smaller flocks of Pink footed geese occasionally spread over from the adjoining sugar beet fields, while a migrating flock of Whimbrel in the pouring rain was quite a surprise, as was a small group of migrating Ring ouzel in the spring.
+Late summer sees flocks of House Martins, Swallow, busily feeding before setting off to Africa.
+After the Swallows go, flocks of Pied Wagtails, take their place.
+Smaller flocks of Pink footed geese occasionally spread over from the adjoining sugar beet fields, while a migrating flock of Whimbrel was quite a surprise.
 Winter brings in the flocks of Fieldfare and Redwing once they have finished off the apples at Drove Farm.

-The trees have not quite grown enough to support many breeding birds but already, Chaffinch, Greenfinch, Goldfinch, Yellowhammer and Linnet can be seen, while summer warblers, such as Chiffchaff, Common Whitethroat and Blackcap can be seen, or more often, heard.
+The trees have not grown enough to support many breeding birds but already, Chaffinch, Greenfinch, Goldfinch, Yellowhammer and Linnet can be seen, while summer warblers, such as Chiffchaff, Common Whitethroat and Blackcap are present.

 PDF document listing the birds of Jubilee Meadow